Gyeongsang dialect: Vowels

-In most areas, the vowelsㅐ(ae) and ㅔ (e) are conflated.
+In most South Korean dialects, the vowels ㅐ (ae) and ㅔ (e) have merged (See Korean phonology § Vowels).
 A 2015 study found that Gyeongsang dialect speakers merged these sounds more significantly than speakers from central regions of Korea, but less so than speakers from southwestern Korea in Jeonbuk or Jeonnam.
-The study also identified a key difference between northern & southern Gyeongsang dialects: in the north, the sounds ㅡ(eu) and ㅓ(eo) are distinct, whereas in the south they are indistinguishable.
+The same study also identified a key difference between northern & southern Gyeongsang dialects: in the north (Gyeongbuk), the vowels ㅡ (eu) and ㅓ (eo) are distinct, whereas in the south (Gyeongnam) they are indistinguishable.
+However, several more recent studies (2016, 2022, 2024) noted that younger speakers of the southern dialects are moving toward a split of the vowels.
+At the same time, younger speakers are approaching a merger of ㅗ (o) and ㅜ (u), which was also found to be the case in the 2015 study.

 W and y are generally dropped after a consonant, especially in South Gyeongsang dialects.
 For example, soegogi (쇠고기) 'beef' is pronounced sogogi (소고기), and gwaja (과자) 'confectionery' is pronounced ggaja (까자).

 Vowels are fronted when the following syllable has a y or i, unless a coronal consonant intervenes.
 For example, eomi 'mother' is emi, and gogi 'meat' is gegi.

 Consonants

 Southern Gyeongsang (specifically, nearby Namhae) dialects lack the tense consonant ss (ㅆ).
 Thus, the speakers pronounce ssal (쌀), meaning "rice", the same way as sal (살), meaning "flesh".
 Palatalization is widespread: gy-, gi, ki and ky- are pronounced j and ch, e.g. 귤 is jul and 기름 is jileum, while hy- is pronounced s, e.g. 힘 is sim.
 Many words have tense consonants where the standard is tenuis.
 Middle Korean z and β are preserved as s and b, as in 새비 saebi for Standard Korean 새우 saeu "shrimp" or 가새 gasae for Standard Korean 가위 gawi "scissors".